-The IVRA had given financial support in the form of Travel Fellowships to two delegates to allow them to attend the meeting.
-Generous support from IDEXX helped to make this possible.
+The IVRA had given financial support in the form of a Travel Fellowship for a delegate to allow him to attend the meeting.
+Generous support from ANTECH helped to make this possible.

 Post congress thankyou letter from Dr Palecha:

 Having just returned from the ACVR/IVRA 2018 joint conference in Dallas Fort Worth, Texas, I am writing to express my deep gratitude to the IVRA for extending a scholarship to me.
 It has been an honor for me that I was awarded the IVRA Bernstein Travel Grant 2018 among numerous applicants.

 It enabled me to attend this international conference; I would not and could not have attended otherwise.
 During the conference, I actively participated and attended various scientific and poster presentations of the researchers and academicians in the field of veterinary radiology from different parts of the world.
 I met many researchers who are currently working on advanced diagnostic imaging modalities.